Oh My Food Recipes

 oil and ginger in the wok top view

-9. Next, pour ½ tablespoon of vegetable oil into a wok and turn on medium small fire.
-Then, add 4 slices of ginger (0.7 oz) and stir fry them a little bit.
+9. Next, pour ½ tablespoon of vegetable oil into a wok and turn on a medium-small fire.
+Then add 4 slices of ginger (0.7 oz) and stir-fry them briefly.

 shrimp and ginger stir fry in wok top view

-10. After, put the marinated shrimp from step 3 into the wok and stir fry them until it starts changing to orange pink.
+10. After, put the marinated shrimp from step 3 into the wok and stir-fry them until they start changing to orange-pink.

 cornstarch mixture and shrimp stir fry in wok top view